 I should add that in his early infancy, my baby cried in the evenings, and he cried a lot.
 From sunset until long past midnight, nothing I did soothed him.
 He’d eventually fall asleep in two-hour chunks and wake up happy and refreshed the following day, until dusk descended again.
 “He’s a big growing boy!” the doctors and nurses said whenever I brought him in for check-ups or called for medical advice in desperation.
 “He’s just colicky.
 Relax!”

 But that afternoon in the store, my son finally slept.
-With my heart full, I kept lifting the Dreft-smelling muslin with drawings of blue parachutes that covered the stroller and peaking inside.
+With my heart full, I kept lifting the Dreft-smelling muslin with drawings of blue parachutes that covered the stroller and peeking inside.
 His tiny shoulders rose and fell to the rhythm of his breathing.
 He was vulnerable and perfect.
 I wanted to imprint this moment in my memory forever.

 It felt good to be out with my son in a structured world with other adults, armed with some under-eye concealer.
 Maybe I was finally getting the hang of this second-time mom thing.
 I got in line.
 Maybe my senses were dulled by chronic sleep deprivation, but I could even tolerate Phil Collins being played on the store radio.